-The proposed use is an identified land use in the Resource subzone of the Conservation District, pursuant to HAR \$13-5-24, R-3 ASTRONOMY FACILITIES, (D-1) Astronomy facilities under an approved management plan.
+The proposed use is an identified land use in the Resource subzone of the Conservation District, pursuant to HAR §13-5-24, R-3 ASTRONOMY FACILITIES, (D-1) Astronomy facilities under an approved management plan.

 In April 2010 OMKM submitted their first yearly report to the BLNR on the status of the Comprehensive Management Plan's management actions.
-According to their information, 24 actions are on-going, 24 are implemented on an as-needed basis, and 4 are completed.
+A copy of this report is included in the Exhibits section of this report under "OMKM 2010 Annual Report to BLNR, pgs, 133-168".
+According to their information, 24 actions are on going, 24 are implemented on an as-needed basis, and 4 are completed.
 OMKM also submitted an implementation schedule for the remaining 51 actions.
+The implementation schedule identifies whether the implementation must occur immediately, in the short-term, midterm, or long-term.
+The annual report also identifies what entities are responsible for implementation of each Management Action.